It is a self-limited disease, which means that it usually goes away.

 As the virus multiplies, your body will start making antibodies against it.

-A blood test would show a very high viral load (amount of the virus) of the epstein-barr virus.
+A blood test would show the Epstein-Barr virus’s very high viral load (amount of the virus).

 Similarly, there will be a significant increase in white blood cell production.